nicosuave/coinbased/README.md

 Coinbased
 =========

 A simple Elixir wrapper for [Coinbase's v2 Wallet API](https://developers.coinbase.com/api/v2).
+This project is very much a work in progress at this point.
+It's actually my first foray into Elixir, so any critique is very much welcomed! :neckbeard:

 Inspiration came from from the wonderful [Tentacat](https://github.com/edgurgel/tentacat) by [Eduardo Gurgel](https://github.com/edgurgel).